4 Top Hidden Gems in Rome

 Rome is the perfect place for discovering hidden gems.
-When you’re roaming, you’ll stroll past millennia of history – with a single street housing ancient ruins, medieval churches, and Renaissance palaces.
+While roaming, you’ll stroll past millennia of history – with a single street housing ancient ruins, medieval churches, and Renaissance palaces.
 All in the same place.
 All jumbled – gorgeously – together.
-But, let’s be honest.
-Rome isn’t exactly a travel secret – almost 15 million visitors flock here each year.
-So, how can you experience the real Rome without feeling like just another tourist?
+But let’s be honest.
+Rome isn’t exactly a travel secret – almost 15 million visitors flock here yearly.
+So, how can you experience real Rome without feeling like just another tourist?
 Check out these 4 Top Hidden Gems in Rome.

 PIZZA BY THE COLOSSEUM

 Whether it’s your first or fourteenth visit to Rome, viewing the Colosseum never ceases to impress.
 This stone stadium could seat 50,000 spectacles for live battles and gladiator matches in its hay day.
 With my help, you can enjoy a private tour inside the Colosseum with skip-the-line tickets.
 After your immersion in ancient history, you’ll be hungry for a taste of Rome.

 Nearby, I recommend Li Rioni Pizzeria – hidden on a non-touristy side street just a 5 minutes walk from the main ruins.

 Be sure to order a wood-fired pizza, tomato-crowned bruschetta, and the creamy house tiramisu!

 You’ll find a green jewel near the famous Spanish Steps in the heart of historic Rome – the Villa Borghese Gardens.
 Built by the noble Borgia family (including a pope!) atop a former vineyard in 1605, the Villa Borghese Gardens were the most significant green space built in Rome since ancient times.
 You can also access the Villa Borghese gallery from this vast and manicured park, housing masterpieces by artists such as Caravaggio and Titian.
 Bring art history to life with a private visit alongside an English-speaking guide.